ferncabrera/open_ims/README.md

 <img width="469" alt="image" src="https://github.com/ferncabrera/open_ims/assets/73137447/a2a8d465-c30a-4f80-a350-d77316209fda">

-If you don't see this or are not sure if it is running, just re-run the command in the *Pre-requisites* section used to set up ingress-nginx.
+If you don't see this or are not sure if it is running, just re-run the command in the <a href="https://github.com/ferncabrera/open_ims/blob/main/README.md#pre-requisites">Pre-requisites section</a> used to set up ingress-nginx.

 Now that you are ready, in the root of the project, run:
 ```